Responsive Websites Today Fall Into 3 Groups - Which one is yours?

 Over at Morweb, we've been building websites for nonprofits and for-profits for over a decade.
 From our experience, websites fall into 3 groups:

-1) Non-Responsive - Your website is likely 5+ years old and no thought or technology is in place to make your site scale on mobile devices
+Non-Responsive Website - Your website is likely 5+ years old and no thought or technology is in place to make your site scale on mobile devices

 b) The organization's communication.
 Your web design and the user experience both coincide to shed light on what makes your vision unique to your audiences.